YuAo/BRAVIATVRemoteGuide/README.md

 **On Your TV**

-- Check IP Address of BRAVIA TV
+- Check IP Address of your BRAVIA TV

   [HOME] Settings > Network > Advanced settings > Network status > IP address